alfin3/TraceDistML/README.md

 1) quickly iterate across infrastructures and model architectures, and
 2) measure the “fit” between an infrastructure and a model architecture.

-Towards this goal, as an Insight Fellow, I built:
+Towards this goal, as an Insight Fellow, I developed:
 1) a one-step provisioning of on-premises capable k8s infrastructures to streamline infrastructure experimentation, and
-2) a tool for OpenTracing instrumentation to measure latencies of model construction to guide optimization of real-time systems that require output “freshness” and rapid A/B testing, such as real-time recommendation systems.
+2) a higher-order functional approach to enable code simplicity and research flexibility in choosing the granularity of OpenTracing instrumentation for measuring latencies of model construction.
+Potential use cases of this approach include optimization of real-time systems that require output “freshness” and rapid A/B testing, such as real-time recommendation systems.

 ## tracedistml/infrastructure